kanidm/kanidm/kanidm_book/src/ldap.md

 ## Server Configuration

-To configure Kanidm to provide LDAP you add the argument to the server command line:
+To configure Kanidm to provide LDAP you add the argument to the server.toml configuration:

-    -l addr:port
-    -l 127.0.0.1:3636
+    ldapbindaddress = "127.0.0.1:3636"

 You should configure TLS certificates and keys as usual - LDAP will re-use the webserver TLS material.